Licensing Act 2003

 All applications, notices and representations shall be in writing.
 E-mail may be used in respect of representations, but applications will need to be accompanied by plans and the fee, so will need to be in writing.

 The information in this guidance was accurate when produced, but you are always advised to seek your own legal advice should you have any queries.
-Please note: the Council cannot be liable in any way for the contents of this guidance.

 How do I report a problem?